ocaml/dune/doc/concepts/actions.rst

     ocamllex -o blah.ml blah.mll

 And it will be executed in ``_build/<context>/src/foo``.
-As a result, if there is an error in the generated ``blah.ml`` file it will be reported as:
+As a result, if there is an error in the generated ``blah.ml`` file, it will be reported as:

 ::

     File "blah.ml", line 42, characters 5-10:
     Error: ...

-Which can be a problem, as you editor might think that ``blah.ml`` is at the root of your project.
+Which can be a problem, as your editor might think that ``blah.ml`` is at the root of your project.
 Instead, this is a better way to write it:

 ::